johnlindquist/johnlindquist.com/content/posts/generate-markdown-links-from-your-selected-text-and-chromes-current-url-using-alfred.md

 3. Output using the "Copy to Clipboard" output template.

 I'm really happy with the result.
-You can see it in action below:
+You can download it here: [download md-link alfred workflow](https://github.com/johnlindquist/alfred-workflows/blob/master/md-link.alfredworkflow?raw=true)

+And watch a video of how it was made here:

 <EggheadEmbed slug="egghead-generate-a-markdown-link-from-selected-text-with-chrome-s-current-url-using-alfred"/>